 What are the symptoms of high estrogen in men?
 According to Dr. Bernstein "erectile dysfunction, weight gain, decrease in libido or sexual drive, enlargement of the breast tissue, depression, loss of energy or feeling tired and decrease in muscle mass" are some of the symptoms you could expect if you live with high estrogen.

 High estrogen in men may cause:

 Testosterone is one of the key drivers in sexual desire in men which is why low testosterone affects not only the physical aspect but also the emotional aspect when it comes to having sex.
-Low testosterone can cause a low libido as high estrogen may cause the increased likelihood of developing depression, along with fatigue and other negative mood changes.
+Low testosterone can cause low libido as high estrogen levels in men may cause an increased likelihood of developing depression, along with fatigue and other negative mood changes.

 Throughout a man's life, estrogen and testosterone levels rise and fall, if testosterone becomes lower than estrogen, or if estrogen spikes, physical symptoms may become apparent.

 See also: How can you promote hormone balance?